Jagger Brulato

 Worked as a full-stack developer on a Cornell DTI project team, building user interfaces and backend systems across multiple platforms.

-- Built native iOS and Android application features in Swift, Java, and Kotlin, along with supporting web interfaces and other client surfaces used by the team.
+- Built native mobile features, supporting React/Redux web interfaces, and other client surfaces used by the Cue events team.

 - Contributed across both frontend and backend responsibilities, which established the multi-platform full-stack workflow that later carried into team leadership work.